 This course introduces the nature of human culture from a global perspective.
 Emphasis is on cultural theory, methods of fieldwork, and cross-cultural comparisons in the areas of ethnology, language, religion, and the cultural past to produce a holistic and global perspective of humanity.
 Upon completion, students should be able to demonstrate enhanced global awareness including an understanding of basic cultural processes and the methodologies involved in the collection and analysis of cultural data.
 Pictured is a scene of the 19th century forced relocation of Native Americans from southeastern states.

-This course deals with the origins and biological diversity of humans.
-Emphasis is on human origins and early man; examination of origins perspectives; the primate paleontological record; human genetics and human variation and adaptation.
+This course is an examination of human biology from an anthropological perspective.
+Emphasis is on the biological basis of life, our place in the natural world, origins perspectives, and human diversity.
 Upon completion, students should be able to demonstrate an understanding of the biological and cultural processes impacting the human species.